 February 23, 2018, Indianapolis, IN

-“After 263 days of silence and public shame, we are grateful for the verdict of ‘Not Guilty.’
+After 263 days of silence and public shame, we are grateful for the verdict of ‘Not Guilty.’
 This verdict contributes to our continued healing from the loss and emotional pain caused by this incident.
-We now look forward to expressing the true story of who we are and what happened.”
+We now look forward to expressing the true story of who we are and what happened.

-The Marion County Prosecutor’s Office filed “level 6 felony neglect of a dependent” charges against both Michael Trosclair and Shari Tremba.
-A level 6 felony is punishable by up to two and a half years in jail.
-An additional charge of B Misdemeanor Public Intoxication, punishable by up to 180 days in jail.
+The Marion County Prosecutor’s Office filed Level 6 felony neglect of a dependent charges against both Trosclair and Tremba.
+A Level 6 felony is punishable by up to two-and-a-half years in prison.
+The State tacked on an additional charge of Class B misdemeanor public intoxication, punishable by up to 180 days in jail.

-The Marc Lopez Law Firm can be reached at (317) 632-3642.
-Or you can contact the Marc Lopez Law Firm by e-mail.
+The Marc Lopez Law Firm can be reached at 317-632-3642, and remember—always plead the 5th!